kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(iv\) Appropriate portions of the program manager's operating manual.

-\(2\) The initial and transition ground training in §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1101   Pilots: Initial, transition, and upgrade ground training.|§91.1101]] and 91.1105, as applicable.
+\(2\) The initial and transition ground training in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1101   Pilots: Initial, transition, and upgrade ground training.|§§91.1101]] and 91.1105, as applicable.

 \(3\) Emergency training in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1083   Crewmember emergency training.|§91.1083]].